alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Run the `./Create_RDS_Servers.ps1` script, providing the DSG ID when prompted

-- The deployment will take around 20 minutes to complete and will do some intial preparation of and file transfers to the RDS VMs.
+- The deployment will take around 10 minutes to complete.

 #### Perform initial configuration and file transfer

 - Once VM deployment is complete, run the `./Initial_Config_And_File_Transfer.ps1` script, providing the DSG ID when prompted

-- This will take around 5-10 minutes to complete.
+- This will take around 10 minutes to complete.
 Most of this is the transfer of files to the RDS session hosts.

 ### Install software on RDS Session Host 1 (Remote app server)